FrontMatter/web-documentation-nextjs/content/docs/markdown.md

 For your snippet, you can use the following placeholders:

 - `{mediaUrl}`: Use this to insert the relative path to the media file.
-- `{description}`: Use this placeholder where you want to insert the description.
+- `{caption}`: Use this placeholder where you want to insert the caption.
 - `{alt}`: Use this placeholder where you want to insert the alt attribute value.

 > **Info**: All three placeholders are optional, so you can leave out the placeholders you do not want to use from your snippet.